-An investor can apply to become a conditional permanent resident from within the United States, by filing USCIS Form I-526 (Immigrant Petition by Alien Entrepreneur).
+- An investor who is within the United States may file USCIS Form I-526 (Immigrant Petition by Alien Entrepreneur).
 Once the Form I-526 is approved and a visa number becomes available, the applicant may apply for conditional permanent residence (Form I-485) or petition to adjust status.

 - If the investor is living outside of the United States, the investor can file form I-526 and, once it is approved, become a permanent resident through consular processing.

 An investor's spouse and unmarried children under the age of twenty-one may be included on the immigration petition.
 If the spouse and qualifying children reside within the United States, they will need to file a form I-485.

 For the first two years after the visa is granted, the investor's permanent resident status is conditional.
 During that two year period, the investor must demonstrate that the business is up and running and is sustainable.
 Ninety days before the end of that two year period, the conditional resident must file Form I-829 (Petition by Entrepreneur to Remove Conditions) with the USCIS.